yaricom/goNEAT_NS/README.md

 * medium difficulty map
 * hard difficulty map

-### 1. The Maze Navigation with Novelty Search optimization
+### 1. The Maze Navigation with Novelty Search Optimization

 In this experiment evaluated the performance of maze agent controlled by ANN which is created by NEAT algorithm with Novelty Search based optimization.
 The mentioned optimization is based on *novelty metric* calculation for each agent after particular time steps of maze navigation simulation for that agent is performed.
 The novelty metric biases the search in a fundamentally different way than the objective-based fitness function based on distance from agent to exit.
 The novelty metric determines the behavior-space through which search will proceed.
-Therefore, because what is important in a maze is where the traverser ends, for the maze domain, the behavior of a navigator is defined as its ending position.
+Therefore, because what is important in a maze is where the solving agent ends, for the maze domain, the behavior of a navigator is defined as its ending position.
-The novelty metric is then the squared Euclidean distance between the ending positions of two individuals.
+The novelty metric is then the N-nearest neighbor distance novelty between the ending positions of all known solving agents.

 The effect of this novelty metric is to reward the robot for ending in a place where none have ended before; the method